| Title: | Genetic Algorithm and Particle Swarm Optimization |

 fitness |

-numeric vector which |
+numeric vector whose |

 parents.n |